If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 You just need to freeze the bowl overnight, then mix up your ice-cream recipe and pop it in the mixer.
 Your ice-cream will be ready in just 20-40 minutes, and the 2 litre bowl will make enough for families or dinner parties.
 If there are any leftovers, you can just pop them in the freezer!

-This is a very budget-friendly ice-cream maker, so click here to check price and availability*
+This is a very budget-friendly ice-cream maker.

 If you have a little more room in your budget, then you might like to take a look at the Cuisinart ICE30BCU ice cream maker.